Rijeka: The "Fiume Question" and the Italian-Yugoslav dispute

-Habsburg-ruled Austria-Hungary's disintegration in October 1918 during the closing weeks of World War I led to the establishment of rival Croatian-Serbian and Italian administrations in the city; both Italy and the founders of the new Kingdom of the Serbs, Croats and Slovenes (later the Kingdom of Yugoslavia) claimed sovereignty based on their "irredentist" ("unredeemed") ethnic populations.
+Habsburg-ruled Austria-Hungary's disintegration in October 1918 during the closing weeks of World War I led to the establishment of rival Croatian-Serbian and Italian administrations in the city; both Italy and the founders of the new Kingdom of the Serbs, Croats and Slovenes (later the Kingdom of Yugoslavia) claimed sovereignty based on their "irredentist" ("unredeemed") ethnic populations, and both in conflict with the autonomist stream which was dominant in the city and sympathized by the great powers gathered at the peace conference in Paris.

-After a brief military occupation by the Kingdom of Serbs, Croats and Slovenes, followed by the unilateral annexation of the former Corpus Separatum by Belgrade, an international force of British, Italian, French and American troops entered the city in November 1918.
+After a very brief military occupation by the Kingdom of Serbs, Croats and Slovenes, followed by the unilateral annexation act of the former Corpus Separatum by Belgrade, an international force of British, Italian, French and American troops entered the city in November 1918 to ensure the peace.
 Its future became a major barrier to agreement during the Paris Peace Conference of 1919.
-The US president Wilson even proposed to make Rijeka a free city and the headquarters of the newly formed League of Nations.
+The US president Wilson leaned toward making Rijeka a free city-state, even proposing it for the headquarters of the newly formed League of Nations.

-The main problem arose from the fact that Rijeka was not assigned either to Italy or to Croatia (now Yugoslavia) in the Treaty of London which defined the post-war borders in the area.
+The main problem arose from the fact that Rijeka was not assigned either to Italy or to Croatia (which became part of Yugoslavia in the meanwhile) in the Treaty of London which defined the post-war borders in the area.
 It remained assigned to Austria-Hungary because - until the very end of WWI - it was assumed that the Austro-Hungarian empire would survive WWI in some form and Rijeka was to become its only seaport (Trieste was to be annexed by Italy).
 However, once the empire disintegrated, the status of the city became disputed.
 Italy based its claim on the fact that Italians comprised the largest single nationality within the city (46.9% of the total population), while Croats made up most of the remainder and were a majority in the surrounding area.
-Andrea Ossoinack, who had been the last delegate from Fiume to the Hungarian Parliament, was admitted to the conference as a representative of Fiume, and essentially supported the Italian claims.
+Andrea Ossoinack, who had been the last delegate from Fiume to the Hungarian Parliament, was admitted to the conference as a representative of Fiume, and essentially supported the Italian claims, while Ruggero Gotthardi represented the auonomist idea and proposed a Free State of Rijeka with borders.
 Nevertheless, at this point the city had had for years a strong and very active Autonomist Party seeking for Rijeka a special independent status among nations as a multicultural Adriatic city.
 This movement even had its delegate at the Paris peace conference - Ruggero Gotthardi.